Nityam2305/Gemini_Landmark_Descriptor/README.md

 Expected Solutions	Scenario
 so using gen ai we created this as solution.
-Note: to run this code you will require API-Keys in .env file
+Note: to run this code you will require API-Keys in .env file To run enter following in the command prompt: streamlit run filename.py